aceinetx/rebuild/README.md

 # When you might NOT want to use rebuild
 For basically the same reasons you don't want to use makefiles

+# rebuild is confirmed working on
+- Linux
+- MSYS2
+- Android